 Unspoken Plan Guarantee: Bobby Bram's Suicide Attack is never directly mentioned in the build up to "Project Whisper", although the behavior of some of the Kreisau Circle does hint at it.
 In true form, the plan goes off (relatively) smoothly.

 Unique Enemy: Even though Panzerhunds have their own kill count tracked in the game's statistics page, you only ever fight one in a straight fight, towards the end of the game.
 All other Panzerhund encounters consist of shooting them from a turret, or trying to run away from them.

 Utility Weapon: The Laserkraftwerk starts out only really good for cutting through metal sheets, but if you get enough upgrades for it it becomes a BFG.
-It also becomes Blazkowitz's Signature Weapon, it's the one gun he's always got in later chapters.
+It also becomes Blazkowicz's signature weapon, and the one gun he always has in later chapters.